nitishkumar42/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-1 It is a simple tic-tac-toe game with two modes in it. you have to click on the mode you want to play first mode allows single player to play against computer in the second mode two players can play together.
+%It is a simple tic-tac-toe game with two modes in it. you have to click on the mode you want to play first mode allows single player to play against computer in the second mode two players can play together.
-Not much of styling though :P
+Not much of styling though :P%